This Mompreneur Juggles Business and Baby— While Traveling the World

 In traveling with your little one, how do you maintain a sense of balance or routine for him?

 We do lots of road trips.
 And even when we’re not on road trips, there is a lot of driving around in Los Angeles.
 I try to maintain a sense of balance with him by going to the same places for fun and to eat but it’s definitely not easy.
 We try to make it home for our bedtime routine, but sometimes he’ll fall asleep on the way home.
 When we are home, our bedtime routine is simple: dinner, bath if we have time, books, and lullaby.

 What has been the most rewarding part of traveling with your son?

 As Hendrix grows, and really throughout his life, I’ve noticed that all of the traveling and new experiences we have together has made him quite agreeable and open to change.
 He’s a go-with-the-flow kind of guy like his mama.
 I love when he brings travels up like, “remember when…” I’m looking forward to making more memories with him on all of our little trips.

 What has been the most challenging?

 I think juggling everything that I do and having him with me all the time.
-Sometimes I feel so bad that I’m working all the time, but I do always try to make the time to do at least one fun experience with him a day.
+That’s why I try to make efficiencies wherever I can.
+Using invoicing software can really speed up my day so that I don’t have to waste time on writing out invoices, and it also helps me keep an eye on my finances too.
+Sometimes I feel so bad that I’m working all the time, but I do always try to take the time to do at least one fun experience with him a day.
 I remind myself that I’m doing the best that I can, but living in LA and being on the road so much takes up a lot of our time.
 Starting in June, I got a place where I can have an office in Santa Monica a couple days a week so hopefully that will cut own on a little bit of travel time.

 How early did you begin traveling with your son?